 Having been airborne some six hours, Jack figures they’re southwest of Guam somewhere.

-A sudden shift in the aircraft’s attitude tells Jack they are nearly position for the drop.
-Now the big ramp at the rear of the aircraft begins its descent, filling the cavernous interior with a brilliant light from outside.
+A sudden shift in the aircraft’s attitude tells Jack they are nearly in position for the drop.
+The big ramp at the rear of the aircraft begins to descend, filling the cavernous interior with a brilliant light from outside.
 In the distance a blaze of coral blue announces the presence of the Pacific Ocean.
-Jack stands, stretches his arms and legs, disconnects his oxygen line and activates his bottled oxygen supply.
+Jack stands, stretches his arms and legs, disconnects his oxygen line and plugs into his bottled oxygen supply.
 During a HALO jump from 26,000 feet a myriad of things can go wrong, least of all the bends.

 The jumpmaster urges Jack forward, toward the C-17’s now gaping maw.
-Then suddenly the aircraft’s flight plane shifts and the ramp reverses direction.
-The jumpmaster waives Jack off.
+Then suddenly the aircraft shifts position and the ramp reverses direction.
+The jumpmaster waves Jack off.
 The operation’s an abort.
 But why?

 As the blue opening slowly diminishes with the ramp’s closing, Jack spots their target vessel down on the surface spewing huge flames and plumes of smoke.

-Jack waives his arms in protest, but the jumpmaster shakes him off, motioning Jack back to his bulkhead seat.
+Jack waves his arms in protest, but the jumpmaster shakes him off, motioning Jack back to his bulkhead seat.
 Only Jack’s having none of it.
-He hasn’t come this far under circumstances this dire simply to pack it in now.
+He hasn’t come this far under circumstances this dire to pack it in now.

 Jack edges toward the ramp.
 Soon it will be closed.
-Just as the jumpmaster makes a move to stop him, Jack dodges his grasp.
-Hitting the deck rolling, he slides through the opening and out into space.
+The jumpmaster makes a move to stop him, but Jack dodges his grasp.
+Hitting the deck rolling, he slips through the opening and out into space.

-Suddenly he’s free and in the air and all alone.
-Twisting as he falls.
-Hardly the way to begin a HALO jump.
+Suddenly he’s free, in the air and alone, twisting as he falls.
+This is hardly the way to begin a HALO jump.
 The more he struggles to correct his spin the worse it becomes.
 Unable to distinguish up from down, the blue of the sky and the blue of the ocean’s surface blend together.
 His vision dims.
 None of this is good.
 It’s the worst that could happen, blacking out in the midst of freefall.

 Jack closes his eyes, turns up his oxygen feed, stops trying to make sense.
 Ever so slowly he extends his arms and legs in an attempt to catch some air and achieve what he remembers to be a stable flight position.
 With eyes closed, he slowly, calmly counts to ten.

-Opening his eyes, ocean and sky are where they’re supposed to be.
-He’s closing at an alarming speed onto the burning ship below.
-Now it’s all up to his muscle memory to find an updraft.
+Opening his eyes, ocean and sky appear where they’re supposed to be.
+Only he’s closing onto the burning ship below at an alarming speed.
+Now it’s all up to muscle memory to find an updraft.
 You can’t see them.
 You can only feel them.
-All this is difficult to accomplish wearing all the added protection meant to deflect harmful radiation.
+All this is difficult to accomplish with all the added radiation protection he’s wearing.

 And then he senses the first indication of an invisible air current around him.
 It hits his stomach then peters off.
 A slight adjustment of arms and legs puts him into the seam, where he bounces off the airflow once, twice, three times.
 It’s just enough to reduce his airspeed to the point where he might safely pop his drag chute without the counter-force snapping his arms and back.
 Jack clenches his abdominals, pops the drag chute.

 BAM!
-His descent terminates for the briefest moment during which he releases the drag chute and pops his glide chute.
-Hopefully, this will act as an airfoil he can manipulate to literally drop him onto the target vessel’s deck.
+His descent terminates for the briefest moment after which he releases the drag chute.
+Then he pops his glide chute.
+This should act as an airfoil he can hopefully manipulate and literally drop himself onto the target vessel’s deck.
 That is, if Jack can resurrect his twenty-year-old skillset.

-Back in the day, Jack could execute a HALO drop all the way to a stand-up finish, nine times out of ten.
+Back in the day, he executed HALO drops all the way to a stand-up finish, nine times out of ten.
 Hitting a land target on the money is one thing.
-Usually it’s forgiving, except for crashing into a tree or a rock face.
-Hitting a water target is something entirely different.
+Usually it’s forgiving, except when crashing into trees or a rock face.
+Hitting a water target is entirely different.
 You miss and you’re in the soup with all your gear dragging you down.

-Given the small size of the target vessel, safely hitting the deck is out of the question.
-Plan B calls for a water landing and shedding his heavy gear as fast as possible.
+Given the small size of the target vessel and the smoke and fire, safely hitting the deck is now out of the question.
+Plan B calls for a water landing and trying to shed his heavy gear as fast as possible.

 Closing onto the ship in his final approach, Jack senses something out of the corner of his eye.
-Turning slightly to his left, he spies a black drone the size of a vulture riding on his tail—and, no doubt, shooting video all the way to his splashdown.
+Turning slightly to his left, he spies a black drone the size of a vulture riding his tail — and, no doubt about it, shooting video all the way to his splashdown.

 So who the fuck’s flying this thing up here in the middle of nowhere?